Healthy Halloween brownie bites are a super easy, no bake, kid friendly activity.

 - 1 tbsp water

-- 2 tbsp peanut butter I use homemead peanut butter in the recipe, but feel free to sub any nut butter of choice - including wow butter.
+- 2 tablespoon peanut butter I use homemead peanut butter in the recipe, but feel free to sub any nut butter of choice - including wow butter.

 - 1 Tbs cocoa powder